Queue-Fair/dotNet/README.md

 ---
-## Queue-Fair ASP / .NET / C# Adapter README & Installation Guide
+## Queue-Fair ASP / .NET / C# Adapter README & Installation Guide - Core and Framework

 Queue-Fair can be added to any web server easily in minutes.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.
 Find out all about Queue-Fair at https://queue-fair.com